mjpost/naacl15-handbook/README.md

 upstream events you have no power to enforce (except through friendly pub chairs) but that have a large impact on how difficult your job is.
 It will be helpful to read this section and pass this information on to the publications chairs, in the case where you are not them.
+In general, it is most helpful if the publications chairs are also responsible for the handbook (and this is what NAACL has done in 2013 and 2015), but if you are the "handbook chair" and are not also the pub chair, you should be in touch with them early and often to minimize the amount of hand-correction you'll have to do.

 The single-most important thing you can do is to ensure that the "order" files are properly formatted, for the workshops, but most